TobyLobster/jsw2021/README.md

 ![Title Screen](title.gif)

-The title screen uses the palette changing technology to cycle through colours.
-The scrolling text moves a little smoother than it used to be while still retaining the speed (moving four pixels at a time instead of eight).
+The title screen uses the same palette changing technology as described above to cycle through colours.
+The scrolling text moves a little smoother now while still retaining the speed (moving four pixels at a time instead of eight).
 The scrolling text is tidied up slightly (the name of the game is 'Jet Set Willy' not 'Jetset Willy', and I switched to 'BBC Micro' not 'BBC micro').
-The Moonlight Sonata plays.
+The Moonlight Sonata plays, with less screech than the Spectrum.

 ### Spectrum Font
 The spectrum font was added and used throughout.
 Prior to this point I was reading the OS definitions for the characters from ROM and this needed Master specific code.
 In the end I found enough space to encode the characters we need from the Spectrum font, which feels nicer.
 The font sprites are compressed in the same way as all the other sprites.